Understanding Blood Pressure Readings

 We’ve all heard of blood pressure at least once in our lifetimes; its the evil behind many serious diseases.
-Blood pressure being the root cause of many serious diseases should be kept in check and for that, regular blood pressure measurement is important; especially for hypertensive individuals.
+Blood pressure being the root cause of many serious diseases should be kept in check and for that, regular blood pressure measurement guidelines are important; especially for hypertensive individuals.

-Hypertension or high blood pressure can be diagnosed only by measuring the blood pressure using a sphygmomanometer.
+Hypertension or high blood pressure can be diagnosed only if you check blood pressure reading using a sphygmomanometer.
 No blood tests or imaging scans can diagnose this disease.
 If you have been recently diagnosed with hypertension or are checking the blood pressure of a loved one, it is essential to understand what the readings actually mean.

 Blood Pressure Categories

 Let’s begin with understanding your blood pressure numbers and what they mean.

 Systolic blood pressure (First number) – If you are to check blood pressure reading then know that the systolic reading highlights how much pressure your blood is exerting against the artery walls when the heart beats.

 Diastolic blood pressure (second number) – This highlights how much pressure the blood is exerting against the artery walls while the heart is resting between beats.

 If your blood pressure levels are less than 120/80 mm Hg, it is considered normal and you should continue with heart healthy habits like getting regular exercise and maintaining a balanced diet.

 Elevated blood pressure is when you check blood pressure reading and it ranges from less than 80 mm Hg diastolic and 120-129 systolic.
 Those who have an elevated blood pressure are prone to develop high blood pressure unless steps are taken to maintain the condition.